C-Otto/BitBook/documentation/commands.md

 OK
 ```

-Similary, you can use `mark-address-as-foreign` and the shorthand version `foreign`.
+Similarly, you can use `mark-address-as-foreign` and the shorthand version `foreign`.

 Both commands accept an optional second argument to set the description for the address.